 The shingles vaccine is available on the NHS for people aged 70 years and 78 years.
 (Some people are also eligible at 79 years.)

-The shingles vaccine is not available on the NHS if you are aged 80 or over.
+The shingles vaccine is unavailable on the NHS if you are 80 or over.